-All you need to know about Mindful Gifting, Re-gifting and Consumption and want NOT to do next year.
+All you need to know about Mindful Gifting, Re-gifting and Consumption and want NOT to do this Christmas.

 GroupTogether, a tool that organises group gift collections, dis some research to discover what Australians have actually received as re-gifted gifts.
 The results are hilarious and remind one to be mindful when re-gifting and gifting.